President of Burundi: Origin

 In 1966, Michel Micombero became a rallying force for opposition to king Ntare V of Burundi.
 When Ntare V promoted Micombero to the post of Prime Minister of Burundi, Micombero launched the November 1966 Burundian coup d'état.
 Micombero overthrew Ntare V and declared Burundi a republic and himself its president.
 Micombero formalized his role as president in his 1974 constitution formally adopted in 1976.
 The constitution guaranteed Micombero's presidency and established a one-party state led by the Union for National Progress (UPRONA).
 Political instability continued in Burundi.
 After the 1987 Burundian coup d'état, Pierre Buyoya seized the post of the presidency and implemented the 1992 constitution.
 The new constitution instituted multiparty elections in Burundi.
 Opposition to the change started the Burundian Civil War in 1993.
 In 1996, Buyoya returned to power and sought reconciliation and transition to democracy.
 In 2000, the Arusha Accords were signed by all three sides of the conflict, and between 2000 and 2005, Buyoya and Domitien Ndayizeye worked under the 2001 and 2004 transitional constitutions to transition Burundi to democracy.
 The 2005 constitution is a final product of the transition.
-The powers and duties of the presidency are enshrined within the 2005 constitution, which does not feature a prime minister.
+The powers and duties of the presidency are enshrined within the 2005 constitution.

 Powers and duties

 Executive powers

-The president is both head of state and head of government.
+The president is both head of state.
 The president is tasked with representing the republic of Burundi, ensuring the integrity of the constitution, and executing the functions of the state and its laws.
 The president is assisted by two vice-presidents.
 The president shares many powers and duties with the two-vice presidents and can delegate powers, with exceptions, to them.
 The president arranges the government with approval from the vice-presidents.
 The president has the power to direct the agenda of the government and provides executive instructions for the two vice-presidents through presidential decree.
 The president appoints military commanders and ambassadors with approval from the Senate.
 The president dictates the agenda of the ambassadors and can recall them.
 The president also appoints provincial governors after approval from the two vice-presidents and confirmation from the Senate.
 The president has the power to declare a state of emergency after approval from the cabinet, the National Assembly, the Senate, the National Council of Security and the Constitutional Court.

 The president serves as the commander-in-chief of the military.
 The president has the sole power to authorize use of the military and has the power to declare and end wars with approval of the National Assembly, Senate and National Council of Security.

 The president has the power of pardon with approval from the two vice-presidents and the Superior Council of the Magistracy.

 The president grants civil and military decorations.
 The president serves as the figure to whom all members of government are responsible.